 How to Pray in Arabic for Beginners

-While moving into prostration, recite ‘Allahu Akbar.’
-Ensure that in this position, your palms, forehead, nose, knees, and toes are firmly touching the ground.
-During this Sujud, repeat the following phrase three times:
+As you go into prostration, say ‘Allahu Akbar.’
+Make sure that your palms, forehead, nose, knees, and toes are all firmly pressed against the ground.
+While in this position, recite the following phrase three times:

 How to Pray in Arabic for Beginners